Welcome to Toddlerhood: Communication 12-24 months

 Broadly speaking there are two parts to communication: Receptive communication and expressive communication.
 Receptive communication is “the ability to understand information.
-It involves understanding the words, sentences and meaning of what others say or what is read.”
-This involves sound travelling from the outer ear, to the inner ear and being translated into nerve signals and onto to the hearing and understanding centers of the brain.
+It involves understanding the words, sentences, and meaning of what others say or what is read.”
+This involves sound traveling from the outer ear, to the inner ear and being translated into nerve signals and onto to the hearing and understanding centers of the brain.
 Expressive language is the ability to “put thoughts into words and sentences, in a way that makes sense and is grammatically accurate.”
-(Sources: Afasic.org &NIDCD) This includes gestures, and later in childhood the ability to write information.
-At the toddler stage expressive language is through gestures and verbal communication.
-Because communication is complex and involves several areas of the brain, as well as the ears, throat and mouth, when there is a delay, it can be difficult to isolate the exact cause.
+(Sources: Afasic.org & NIDCD) This includes gestures, and later in childhood the ability to write information.
+At the toddler stage, expressive language is through gestures and verbal communication.
+Because communication is complex and involves several areas of the brain, as well as the ears, throat, and mouth, when there is a delay, it can be difficult to isolate the exact cause.

 The skills your baby learns in the first two years of life lay an important foundation for a lifetime of communication and interacting with others.

 It is likely that before her first birthday your baby will be making gestures like “bye bye” and “up”, playing peek-a-boo and pat-a-cake and turning and looking towards sounds.
 She will listen when spoken to and understand a few simple words like “dog” and “shoe”.
 She will also speak in non-specific babble, delight in engaging you and may use one or two words like “mamma” and “dada” and imitate sounds like “moo”.